Data-Visualization-Intro/2-SVG/readme.md

 ## Creating SVG Elements

-SVG is a domain specific language so we use `document.createElementNS` instead of `document.createElement` JavaScript.
+SVG is a domain specific language so we use `document.createElementNS` instead of `document.createElement` in JavaScript.

 ```js
 const width = 960;